Frequently Asked Questions

 Can I run Codimension on MAC?

-There are no ready to use packages for MAC.
+Codimension has never been tried on MAC.
 There are no nearest future plans to port it on MAC.

 The modern MAC OS however has unix under the hood and thus there must be no big deal in porting Codimension onto MAC OS.
 All the Codimension source code is available (see the Source download page) so you can give it a try on MAC OS.
-All the third party packages should be available for MAC OS too and the Codimension source code is written in C/C++/Python which promises relatively easy process of porting.

 If you believe you did the work of porting Codimension on MAC OS properly and you wish to share the packages with the others then please let us know so we can share a link or provide the packages to download from this site.